ray-project/ray/doc/source/rllib/rllib-offline.rst

 Working With Offline Data
 =========================

-Getting started
+Getting Started
 ---------------

-RLlib's offline RL API enables you to work with experiences read from offline storage (e.g., disk, cloud storage, streaming systems, HDFS).
+RLlib's offline RL API enables you to work with experiences read from offline storage (for example, disk, cloud storage, streaming systems, Hadoop Distributed File System/HDFS).
 For example, you might want to read experiences saved from previous training runs, collected from experts, or gathered from policies deployed in `web applications <https://arxiv.org/abs/1811.00260>`__.
 You can also log new agent experiences produced during online training for future use.

-RLlib represents trajectory sequences (i.e., ``(s, a, r, s', ...)`` tuples) with :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` objects (multi-agent offline training is currently not supported).
-Using this episode format enables efficient encoding and compression of experiences, rewriting trajectories, and user-friendly data access via getters.
+RLlib represents trajectory sequences (for example, ``(s, a, r, s', ...)`` tuples) with :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` objects (multi-agent offline training is currently not supported).
+Using this episode format enables efficient encoding and compression of experiences, rewriting trajectories, and user-friendly data access through getters.
 During online training, RLlib uses :py:class:`~ray.rllib.env.single_agent_env_runner.SingleAgentEnvRunner` actors to generate episodes of experiences in parallel using the current policy.
 RLlib can also uses this same episode format for reading and writing experiences to offline storage.
 For offline writing RLlib uses the :py:class:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner` that samples episodes and writes them to offline